ahamdjin/Github-Portfolio/README.md

 **Customization:**

-- The Cayman theme may offer options in its configuration file (`_config.yml`) to control font sizes, colors, and some layout elements.
+### The Cayman theme may offer options in its configuration file (`_config.yml`) to control font sizes, colors, and some layout elements.
 Refer to the theme's documentation for details.

-By following these steps, you can create a Readme file for your portfolio using Jekyll theme-Cayman.
-Although it won't have the same visual layout as a custom HTML/CSS approach, it allows for a well-structured Markdown document that showcases your information and projects.